-When you install a flagpole either at your home or your business, you make a statement.
+Installing heavy-duty flagpoles either at your home or your business makes a big statement.
 Fly the American flag and you tell the world something about yourself and your values.
 The flag represents pride, strength, resilience, and of course, patriotism.

 While most people make sure to take extra special care of the flag, they’re not always certain how to care for their flagpole.